COMPREHENSIVE DIAGNOSTIC EVALUATIONS

-Trained as a school psychologist and having practiced in schools and multiple clinic settings, I have extensive experience conducting comprehensive evaluations to assess and diagnose neurodevelopmental, behavioral, psychological, and learning disorders, including autism spectrum disorders (ASD), ADHD, learning disabilities, and more.
-I currently provide these evaluations for youth aged 1-16.
+Trained as a school psychologist and having practiced in schools and multiple clinic settings, I have extensive experience conducting comprehensive evaluations to assess and diagnose neurodevelopmental, behavioral, psychological, and learning disorders.

 An evaluation with me starts with a parent-only intake appointment, during which we can discuss your concerns for your child in detail.
 From there, diagnostic testing is scheduled to take place in my office, which typically takes between 2-6 hours, depending on the child and the questions you are hoping to answer with an evaluation.
 Typically, parents and teachers will also be expected to complete behavior rating forms to supplement my testing with the child.
 Following the completion of all testing, a feedback session is then scheduled with the parents to discuss the results of the evaluation and any appropriate recommendations for treatment.
 A complete diagnostic report will also be provided at the time of the feedback session.
 The entire process, from start to finish, typically takes about 3-5 weeks.

 A comprehensive evaluation like this may examine one or a number of possible diagnoses, such as:

 Mood disorders, including depression